 Conversely, "Home" is often interpreted as Martin writing/singing from Dave's perspective after getting sober.

-Old Shame: Several - the albums "Speak and Spell" and "A Broken Frame", "People Are People" (Martin is now embarrassed by the simplicity of the lyrics despite the fact that it was a major worldwide hit), Martin's cross-dressing phase (he still has to field embarrassing question about this nearly 30 years later), the choreography in the "Master and Servant" video.
+Old Shame: Several - The albums "Speak and Spell" and "A Broken Frame", "People Are People" (Martin is now embarrassed by the simplicity of the lyrics despite the fact that it was a major worldwide hit), Martin's cross-dressing phase (he still has to field embarrassing questions about this nearly 30 years later), the choreography in the "Master and Servant" video.

 The Pete Best: Vince Clarke, their initial keyboardist/songwriter.
 When he departed after one album, many thought the band was doomed, which is not exactly how it played out.